openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 * :ref:`Verified track certificates<SFD Verified Certificates>` for single
   courses.

-* :ref:`Program certificates<SFD XSeries Certificates>` for a program, or
-  series of courses, such as a MicroMasters program.
+* :ref:`Program certificates<SFD XSeries Certificates>` for a program, or series of courses, such as a MicroMasters or Professional Certificate program.

 .. _SFD Verified Certificates: